-You can get your business on Google Maps by creating a Google Business Profile account and following the prompts to provide your business contact information, including the address.
-After setting up a Profile, you will be prompted to verify it, and this is required before a business can be featured on Google Maps.
+You can get your business on Google Maps by creating a Google Business page and following the prompts to provide your business contact information, including your address.
+After your profile is verified, you’ll be eligible to be featured on Google Maps.
 Sign in to Google Maps, open the left-hand menu bar, click “Add your business,” and follow the prompts.

 Is a Google Business Profile free?

-Yes, it’s free to have a Google Business Profile (formerly branded as Google My Business).
+Yes, it’s free to have a Google Business Profile (formerly Google My Business).
 Using the platform, you can showcase your business description, photos, contact information, reviews, questions and answers, and posts.
-You also get analytics reports that show you how your customers interact with your listing.
+You also get analytics reports showing how your customers interact with your listing.
 All these features are free to set up and use.

-Google Business Profile (GBP) is an online business directory where companies publish business information, announcements, and updates, and get discovered by customers.
-Creating and managing a GBP is completely free, and is one of the most cost-effective ways to boost visibility in online search.
-Find out more about the benefits of getting found on Google in our article detailing 11 key Google statistics.
+Google Business Profiles comprise an online directory where companies can publish information, announcements, and updates, and get discovered by customers.
+Creating and managing a GBP is completely free, and it’s one of the most cost-effective ways to boost visibility on online search.